dojo/framework/src/widget-core/README.md

 All widgets in Dojo 2 are designed using key reactive architecture concepts.
 These concepts include unidirectional data flow, inversion of control and property passing.

-Dojo 2's widget suite is built using the [@dojo/compose](https://github.com/dojo/compose) composition library.
+Dojo 2's widget-core is built using the [@dojo/compose](https://github.com/dojo/compose) composition library.
 This library provides the ability to construct and manipulate traits and mixins.

 We also make use of a VirtualDOM (VDOM) in Dojo 2.